harlio/blop.js/README.md

-# Dropper.js
+# Blop.js

-Client side dropping and cropping using canvas and delivering in a nice clean blob.
+Client side dropping and cropping using canvas and delivering a nice clean blob.

 ## Getting Started
 Download the [production version][min] or the [development version][max].